 A school of capelin, visibly swimming at the surface.

 Harp seals are often found in large groups of tens, even hundreds of individuals, and can often been seen swimming on their backs.

-We separated and slowly navigated our way through the groups, ensuring that we didn’t collide with anything.
+We separated and slowly, carefully, navigated our way through the groups, ensuring that we didn’t collide with anything.
 We moved into two strategic positions to try to spot as many animals as possible.

 The team on Mistral positioning themselves strategically

 The moments that followed were of organised chaos.
 From our boats, we had the impression that we were watching a free-for-all.
 At times, the seals began to stir, giving the impression that the surface of the water was boiling; at times, groups of five humpbacks would break through the surface waters in total synchronicity.
-It seemed as though what we perceived as chaos on the surface was actually a perfectly coordinated ballet under water.
+It seemed as though what we perceived as chaos on the surface was actually a perfectly coordinated underwater ballet.